-I would love to believe it was all in my head, or better yet I’d love to find out I’m no longer reacting to wheat.
-In hopes that it had been long enough and that surely I wouldn’t react to it I did test it a few months ago.
-I ate half of a piece of bread at a restaurant.
-The next day I felt like I got run over.
-The good news is that because I don’t eat wheat anymore when I do ingest some the symptoms aren’t nearly as bad and don’t last nearly as long.
-But, I do still react to it so I still avoid it.
-And, because I avoid it my Fibromyalgia symptoms have greatly improved.
+I would love to believe it was all in my head, or better yet I’d love to find out I’m no longer reacting to gluten.
+Unfortunately, the few times that I’ve really tested the theory I’ve found that I do still react to gluten.
+The good news is that because I don’t eat wheat, the rare times when I do ingest some the symptoms aren’t nearly as bad and don’t last nearly as long.
+But, I do still react to it, so I still avoid it.
+I continue to attribute my improved fibromyalgia symptoms to avoiding wheat/gluten.

-So, when I ran across this study it was nice to see that a) researchers are still digging and b) there may be an answer.
-According to a study published earlier this year in GUT Journal, you don’t have to have ceoliac to have a gut reaction to wheat.
+When I ran across this study it was nice to see that a) researchers are still digging and b) there may be an answer.
+According to a 2016 study published in GUT Journal, you don’t have to have celiac to have a gut reaction to wheat.